ameijboom/NeoGXP/readme.md

 # NeoGXP

+## Warning: Deprecated
+We have decided to restart this project from scratch, as we've lost track of development and are facing other complications.
+We're working on a new version, so please stay patient.

 NeoGXP is a 2D C# game engine based on the GXPEngine created by Saxion. the main purpose of this rewrite is cross-platform support and upgraded .NET & library versions.